Ceres (dwarf planet): Cryovolcanism

-Ceres has one prominent mountain, Ahuna Mons; this appears to be a cryovolcano and has few craters, suggesting a maximum age of 240million years.
+Ceres has one prominent mountain, Ahuna Mons; this appears to be a cryovolcano and has few craters, suggesting a maximum age of 240 million years.
 Its relatively high gravitational field suggests it is dense, and thus composed more of rock than ice, and that its placement is likely due to diapirism of a slurry of brine and silicate particles from the top of the mantle.
 It is roughly antipodal to Kerwan Basin.
 Seismic energy from the Kerwan-forming impact may have focused on the opposite side of Ceres, fracturing the outer layers of the crust and triggering the movement of high-viscosity cryomagma (muddy water ice softened by its content of salts) onto the surface.
 Kerwan too shows evidence of the effects of liquid water due to impact-melting of subsurface ice.

 A 2018 computer simulation suggests that cryovolcanoes on Ceres, once formed, recede due to viscous relaxation over several hundred million years.
 The team identified 22 features as strong candidates for relaxed cryovolcanoes on Ceres's surface.
 Yamor Mons, an ancient, impact-cratered peak, resembles Ahuna Mons despite being much older, due to it lying in Ceres's northern polar region, where lower temperatures prevent viscous relaxation of the crust.
 Models suggest that, over the past billion years, one cryovolcano has formed on Ceres on average every fifty million years.
-The eruptions are not uniformly distributed over Ceres, but may be linked to ancient impact basins.
+The eruptions may be linked to ancient impact basins but are not uniformly distributed over Ceres.
 The model suggests that, contrary to findings at Ahuna Mons, Cererian cryovolcanoes must be composed of far less dense material than average for Ceres's crust, or the observed viscous relaxation could not occur.